- What is it?

 If your medical history or physical findings suggest causes of bone loss other than menopause and age, then additional laboratory tests may be conducted.

-The U.S. Preventive Services Task Force recommends that women age 65 and older be routinely screened for osteoporosis and that routine screening begin at age 60 for those women identified at high risk for osteoporotic fractures.
+The U.S. Preventive Services Task Force (USPSTF) recommends that women age 65 and older without previous fractures or other risk factors be routinely screened for osteoporosis using a bone density test.
+The USPSTF also recommends screening for women younger than age 65 who have a fracture risk equal to or greater than that of the typical 65-year-old woman.
 In addition, the National Osteoporosis Foundation and the International Society for Clinical Densitometry recommend DEXA screening in postmenopausal women and men 50 to 70 who have risk factors for the disease.
+The National Bone Health Alliance recently adopted new criteria that call for diagnosing osteoporosis in anyone over age 50 who has demonstrated an increased risk for fractures.

-It is recommended to have your BMD performed at a hospital or osteoporosis center that does bone density testing regularly.
+Talk to your health care practitioner about when you should be screened.
+And get your BMD performed at a hospital or osteoporosis center that does bone density testing regularly.

 There are several types of BMD tests, including the following: